Prevention is the best way to maintain your nails.

 Dry between your toes after you bath and if you have sweaty feet, use powders to help absorb moisture.
 Socks made with synthetic materials that help wick moisture and open toe shoes will help keep your feet cool and dry.
 Whenever you can, kick off your shoes.
 Walking barefoot will keep your foot cool and strong.

-Wear thongs to and from public pools and in locker rooms.
+Wear thongs while at public pools and in locker rooms.
 If you get regular pedicures, choose the salon carefully.
 The foot baths and instruments need to be cleaned and disinfected between clients.
 Skip the foot bath if you have bug bites, scratches or other wounds on your feet.

 Exercising regularly will strengthen your heart and keep fresh blood flowing all the way to your tippy toes.
 Good circulation helps your body fight off infection.

-Medical experts are not big on nail polish because it can trap fungus.
+Medical experts are not fans of nail polish because it can trap fungus.
 We know all or nothing changes are hard to make.
 However, buff nails look beautiful too when they’re well maintained.

 If you suspect that you have a fungal nail infection, consult your primary care physician.
 Other bacteria and yeast can cause similar symptoms and may require different treatment.
 If you have a nail fungus infection, take precaution not to spread it to others.
 You know the old saying…what goes around – comes around.